gBoole01/gBoole01/README.md

 - 👋 Hi, I’m @gBoole01
+- 📖 My name come from George Boole, you can find out more [here](https://en.wikipedia.org/wiki/George_Boole)
 - 👀 I’m interested in doing high quality code, that is performant, scalable, smart, readable, etc..
 - 🌱 I’m constantly learning something new, just look around and you'll get to know me !
 - 💞️ I’m looking to collaborate on any open source project that could improve people's life